Awards: PhD, MScR

 We offer PhDs in Management, Accounting or Finance.
 All PhD applications are made under the PhD in Management programme and you may choose to remain on this or change to a PhD in Accounting or Finance at the end of your first year.

-You should write a research proposal, which will be used to assess your suitability for the PhD programme.
-It should be 3,000 to 5,000 words in length and clearly explain the research hypothesis, objectives, and why the research is important.
+For PhD and MScR applications you should write a research proposal, which will be used to assess your suitability for the PhD programme.
+It should be 3,000 to 5,000 words in length (excluding bibliography and appendixes) and clearly explain the research hypothesis, objectives, and why the research is important.

 To maximise your chances of submitting a successful application, it is recommended you read the guidelines on our website before applying: